 As time goes on, maybe that doubles, triples, or quadruples.
 Of course, it is widely variable – like any business.

 Successful bloggers may keep their blog as a side hustle and additional income to their day jobs.
 Others earn enough to make it a full-time thing.
-Some bloggers are part of the gig workers’ economy, gaining freedom on how they make money and when.
+Some bloggers are part of the gig workers’ economy as well earning freedom on how they make money, and when.

 Blog revenue from publishing, services, product sales, sponsorships, courses, and affiliate income can be $4,000 – $20,000 per month for some – or even more like $40,000 – $50,000 for another.

-I earn 6-figures in affiliate income generated through blogs and videos based on affiliate income commissions.
+I earn 6-figures in affiliate income generated through blogs and youtube videos based on affiliate income commissions.